Alex-Hill94/Sim-Data/README.md

 StellarMass: Sum of stellar particle masses bound to a subhalo.
 Only in baryonic simulation files.
 [1e10 solar masses]

+SubhaloMass: Sum of all particle masses bound to a subhalo.
+[1e10 solar masses]

 HaloMass: Sum of particle masses bound to host FOF halo.
 [1e10 solar masses]